jsnbdrx/employee-tracker/README.md

 ## Installation

  * Clone/download the repository from the above link
- - Run NPM i (this will install necessary dependencies)
+ * Run NPM i (this will install necessary dependencies)
- - in connection.js, you will need to insert your own mysql user information
+ * In connection.js, you will need to insert your own mysql user information
- - run mysql -u root -p followed by your password
+ * Run mysql -u root -p followed by your password
- - run source db/schema and source db/seeds to add correct info into your database
+ * Run source db/schema.sql and source db/seeds.sql to add correct info into your database
- - run quit to exit mysql shell
+ * Run quit to exit mysql shell
- - run npm start to launch the app in the terminal
+ * Run npm start to launch the app in the terminal

 ## License

 MIT License